The Maine Coon is a beautiful cat, and there are countless possible Maine Coon colors and patterns.

 Read on to find out more about the genetics behind a Maine Coon’s patterns and coloration!

-The main three colors that Maine Coons can come in are black, red, and white.
+The main five colors that Maine Coons can come in are:

 White on a cat is actually the absence of pigmentation, while red and black can be “diluted” through genetic mutation to produce other colors.